Repeated mergers of black hole binaries: implications for GW190521

 \section{Discussion}

-In this work we analyze the hierarchical mergers of BHBs formed within simulated GCs, investigating the dynamical formation of an IMBH.
-The analysis is based on a set of direct NBODY6 simulations of realistic median sized cluster models previously presented in \cite{anagnostou2020dynamically}.
-We present a detailed investigation into the evolution of ``Snowball", a BH that undergoes seven BHB mergers, attaining a final mass of $\sim 98 M_\odot$.
-Our results prove that long merger chains (with seven events in our case) are possible in a standard simulation, without the need for special tweaking.
-We discuss this formation channel as a possible method for forming BH masses in the upper mass gap through repeated mergers.
+In this work we analyze the hierarchical mergers of BHBs formed within simulated GCs, investigating the dynamical formation of an IMBH with and without merger recoils.
+The analysis is based on a set of direct \texttt{NBODY6} simulations of realistic median sized cluster models previously presented in \cite{2020PASA...37...44A}.
+We present a detailed investigation into the evolution of ``Snowball", a BH that undergoes seven BHB mergers in a baseline system excluding merger recoil, attaining a final mass of $\sim 98$ $M_\odot$.
+We also explore the effects of gravitational merger recoil on this Snowball merger chain, and on the prevalence of different length merger chains across our 58 simulations.
+Through our Monte Carlo method of calculating merger recoils, we estimate the probabilities of merger chains reaching a given length.

-Based on Table \ref{tab:BH_generation_table}, we predict that median mass GCs are much more likely to host single merger chains than two or more chains.
-However, as both $m_1$ and $m_2$ are $\gtrsim 50 M_\odot$, it is highly likely that GW190521 formed via a merger between two BH$_{\text{gen}} > 1$ BHs through a chain with $L$ comparable to Snowball's.
-This may suggest that GW190521 originated in a massive star cluster, where the BH population is sufficiently large to sustain two chains beyond the lengths observed in our mid-sized simulated systems.
-However, we cannot rule out the possibility of such a merger chain within clusters similar to ours.
-With a larger set of simulations, it is possible we would discover a multiple chains that eventually combine with sufficient length to produce a $ \sim 140 M_\odot$ BH.